KamilMatejuk/University/Python/README.md

 ### Fourier_Transfrom_Multiplication
 Multiplication of big integers using Fourier Transform and three different algorithms (given by profesor, my own, numpy.fft).

+### Lowercase_Files_Names
+Algorithm changing all files name to lowercase in given directory and below.

+### Movie_Recomendation
+Using [Movie Latest Dataset](https://grouplens.org/datasets/movielens/latest/) I created a recomendation system for given user.
+This set is quite big (`ml-latest.zip`, `265 MB`, `27 000 000` ratings, by `280 000` users on `58 000` movies).
+Using movie ratings by different user the program aims to sort movies in order of possibility, that this movie will get high rating by another user.
+I used calculations on `sparse metrices` (because of the size of data).
+The first argument in `main`: `userId` means for which user the recommendations will be generated.

 ### Neural_Network_XOR
 Not using any neural network related module write from scratch a basic neural network.
 The purpose of which will be XOR function.
 ```